olgazju/olgazju/README.md

 ## Hi there 👋

-I'm a data engineer and machine learning enthusiast living and working in Tel Aviv, Israel
+I'm a data engineer and machine learning enthusiast living and working in Israel

 My blog is [here](https://www.datobra.com/)